 Our turkeys roam pastures unconfined, with access to fresh air and forage, expressing their natural behaviors.
 For the first few weeks of their lives, turkey poults live in protected, temperature-regulated brooder houses.
 As they get older, our turkeys move to pasture and rest in roosting shelters at night (retro-fitted old cotton modules).
 Their grazing area is surrounded by electric fencing, to help reduce predator pressure, and livestock dogs guard the flock until they are big enough that eagles won’t bother them.

 Conventional turkeys are given antibiotics and synthetic vitamins to promote unnaturally fast fattening.

 Our turkeys are never treated with antibiotics or steroids, and they gain weight at a natural rate without supplements.
-Our turkeys are Certified Non-GMO, Certified Humane, and a Step 4 in the Global Animal Partnership and Certified EOV by the Savory Institute.
+Our turkeys are Certified Non-GMO, Certified Humane, and Certified EOV by the Savory Institute.